 The sale-leaseback is becoming an increasingly popular option for homeowners looking to access their home's equity without moving.
 Find out how Truehold's Sale-Leaseback can help you live better at home.

 If you’re a long-time property owner, chances are you’re already familiar with the usual paths to unlocking home equity: HELOCs, home equity loans, reverse mortgages, and selling your home outright.
-However, selling your home can be time consuming and stressful, and may not be the right decision to meet your needs.
+If you’re new to the industry, consider researching how to utilize your home equity to build wealth and explore using home equity for retirement to gain a deeper understanding of this valuable asset.
+However, selling your home can be time-consuming and stressful, and may not be the right decision to meet your needs.

-Fortunately, there’s a new option that many homeowners are turning to; the residential sale-leaseback agreement.
-A home sale-leaseback is a transaction where the homeowner sells their property to a buyer, but remains in the home as a tenant by leasing it back.
-This type of agreement allows you to take your hard-earned equity of your home, without actually having to leave it.
-Plus, unlike a home equity loan, HELOC, or reverse mortgage, a residential sale-leaseback (SLB) means you don’t have to take on additional debt.
+Fortunately, there’s a new option that many homeowners are turning to; the residential sell and stay transaction.
+This allows the homeowner to sell their property but continue living in it by making a rental payment under a lease payment agreement.
+This type of agreement allows you to take your hard-earned equity out of your home without actually having to leave it.
+Plus, unlike a home equity loan, HELOC, or reverse mortgage, when you sell and lease your home back you don’t have to take on additional debt.
 You can use your home’s value to do whatever you want: build your own business, pay for education, resolve open bills, hire at-home care, and more.

-Exactly what is a sale-leaseback and how does it work?
-Understanding a little more about it will help you learn how to evaluate a sale-leaseback and determine if it’s a good option for you.
+Exactly what is a sell and stay transaction and how does it work?
+Understanding a little more about it will help you learn how to evaluate a sell and stay transaction and determine if it’s a good option for you.

-The sale-leaseback transaction was first popularized in the arena of commercial real estate.
+The sell and rent transaction was first popularized in the arena of commercial real estate.
 It provided business owners with an attractive option for eliminating debt on their property while simultaneously liquidating the equity.
+By selling your home and then renting it back, homeowners sell their property while remaining as tenants, providing immediate cash without needing to move.

-Companies that chose this option could maintain their possession of a real estate asset without the burdens of ownership.
+Companies that chose this option could maintain their possession of a real estate asset without the burdens of ownership such as property taxes, property insurance, and essential repairs.
 It allowed business owners to free up capital to reinvest in the company.
+A sell then rent transaction involves selling a property and then leasing it back, ensuring continuous occupancy for the seller.

 For example, a small manufacturing firm owns a factory that makes motorcycle parts.
 The demand for these parts has grown, and the company would like to purchase additional manufacturing equipment.
 If they were to sell the building, they’d free up the cash, but relocating would be prohibitively expensive.
 Securing a mortgage would be another option, but the proceeds of the loan wouldn’t yield enough money.

-There are many sales and leaseback advantages and disadvantages.
-Sale-leasebacks are growing in popularity as more brokers and homeowners learn about these benefits, which include:
+There are many advantages and disadvantages of selling your home and renting it back.
+Sell and stay programs are growing in popularity as more brokers and homeowners learn about these benefits, which include:

-If you need or want ready cash, want to continue living in your home, and are open to the changes that come with a switch from homeowner to renter status, then you’re a potential candidate for a sale-leaseback.
-Common reasons for entering a sale-leaseback arrangement include:
+If you need or want ready cash, want to continue living in your home, and are open to the changes that come with a switch from homeowner to renter status, then you’re a potential candidate to sell and lease back your home.
+Common reasons for entering a sell-and-stay arrangement include:

 When you shop for a mortgage or loan, you’ll find fairly consistent standards among lenders based on credit score, debt load, employment history, and so on.
 A mortgage lender is taking a gamble that the property you’re buying is worth what you want to pay and that you’re a reliable candidate that can meet the loan obligations.

-Sale-leaseback providers, however, don’t have to assess that level of risk.
-SLB providers are investors who buy your property outright based on appraised and market value.
+Sell and stay providers, however, don’t have to assess that level of risk.
+These providers are investors who buy your property outright based on appraised and market value.
 They work with you to ensure you can cover monthly rent payments as long as you’d like to stay in your home as a renter.
-If you choose to walk away from the home, a sale-leaseback provider can lease the house to another renter without losing money.
+If you choose to walk away from the home, a sell-and-stay provider can lease the house to another renter without losing money.

-Since long-term SLBs are fairly new to residential real estate, requirements vary between providers.
-At Truehold, we typically work with individuals and families who have:
+Since long-term sell and rent programs are fairly new to residential real estate, requirements vary between providers.

-Our advisors connect with you one-on-one to help you decide if Truehold’s Sale-Leaseback is right for you and discuss your overall financial picture, your home’s value and condition, and how an SLB fits into your goals and plans.
+Our representatives connect with you one-on-one to help you decide if Truehold’s sell and stay transaction is right for you and discuss your overall financial picture.

 Other than selling a home, a reverse mortgage is usually the first thing people think of when they’re looking for ways to free up accumulated equity.
-But while a reverse mortgage involves taking on new debt, Truehold’s Sale-Leaseback offers a debt-free alternative.
+But while a reverse mortgage involves taking on new debt, a sell-and-stay transaction may offer a debt-free alternative.

 Reverse mortgages are a loan.
 When you take out a reverse mortgage, your credit report reflects the debt.
 In the long run, this affects your ability to get approved for new credit cards, loans, or an increased credit limit.

-When you opt for a sale-leaseback arrangement, you access all of your home equity upfront with zero debt.
-You can then use a portion of your unlocked equity to stay in your home as a renter and use the remaining cash however you’d like.
+When you opt for a sell-and-stay arrangement, you access your home equity upfront with no debt.
+You can continue to stay in your home as a renter and use the remaining cash however you’d like.

 In addition to debt, reverse mortgages come with several upfront costs.
 With a reverse mortgage, borrowers will typically be subject to: